Zach’s Recorder Recommendations

 Best Recorders With XLR Inputs <$400:

-These recorders are slightly larger, but they have XLR inputs (with phantom power) for professional mics.
-Battery life is usually not as impressive as the tiny hand-helds.
+These recorders may be larger, but they have XLR inputs (with phantom power) for professional mics.
+Battery life is usually not as impressive as tiny hand-held recorders.

 Zoom H Series Recorders

-Historically, Zoom recorders have been popular because they’re cheap.
-The Zoom H4 (and later H4n) had the low end market cornered despite being hissy, flimsy, and full of weird user-interface quirks.
+The older Zoom H4 (and later H4n) had the low end market cornered for years despite being hissy, flimsy, and full of weird user-interface quirks.
 Thankfully they started releasing much smarter H series recorders in 2013 with improved preamps, smarter user-interfaces, and snap-on interchangeable mic modules.
 (They also released the H4n Pro which includes the updated preamps but retains the other quirks, so I don’t recommend it.)
+In the 2020s they released the “essential” series with 32bit recording, but they’re generally not great.

 Zoom H5